pressbooks/docs/_pages/windows.md

 ## 3. Configuration

-Edit `~/Code/pressbooks-dev/trellis/group_vars/development/wordpress_sites.yml` to reflect your desired local development site URL, replacing all instances of `example.test` with `pressbooks.test` or whatever you prefer.
-For example:
+The file `~/Code/pressbooks-dev/trellis/group_vars/development/wordpress_sites.yml` reflects your desired local development site URL.
+It looks like:

 ```
 wordpress_sites:
-    example.com:
+  pressbooks.test:
     site_hosts:
       - canonical: pressbooks.test
         redirects:
           - www.pressbooks.test
     local_path: ../site # path targeting local Bedrock site directory (relative to Ansible root)
-        admin_email: admin@pressbooks.test
+    admin_email: ops@pressbooks.test
     multisite:
       enabled: true
       subdomains: false
     ssl:
-            enabled: false
+      enabled: true
       provider: self-signed
     cache:
       enabled: false
 ```

-You can leave `example.com` as is unless you plan on setting up matching staging or production environments.
-In that case, you will need to update all instances of `example.com` in `~/Code/pressbooks-dev/trellis/group_vars/` to a consistent value.
-If you are interested in configuring a staging or production environment, you should consult the [Trellis docs][15] as that is outside the scope of this tutorial.
+It should work out-of-the-box.
+If you want to setup staging or production environments, you will need to update all instances of `example.com` and `pressbooks.test` in `~/Code/pressbooks-dev/trellis/group_vars/` to a consistent value.
+For more info, consult the [Trellis docs][15] as that is outside the scope of this tutorial.

 ## 4. Launch